IoannaTroch/Smart_Waste_Bin_Project/README.md

                               +------------+  +-----------------------+
 ```

-Every tier communicates only through the broker, so any component can be
-replaced, restarted, or moved to another host independently.
-The default bin
-identity across the whole system is **`bin-01` / `pir-01`** — the edge node, the
-virtual sensors, the Home Assistant entities and the JSON‑LD models all agree.
+The default bin identity across the whole system is **`bin-01` / `pir-01`** — the edge node, the virtual sensors, the Home Assistant entities, and the JSON‑LD models all share this identity so data flows without any translation layer.

 ---